Fixing Expert

 utility knife

-The next option is to make use of a utility knife to place minor cuts on vinyl flooring planks.
-In other words, you can give marks or indentations using a utility knife for where to start cutting through identifications.
-And of course, the whole flooring can’t be installed just by using a utility knife.
-However, one can’t also deny the importance of this tool when in the need of an hour.
+The next option is to use a utility knife to make minor cuts in the vinyl floors.
+In other words, you can give marks or indentations utilizing a utility knife to indicate where to start cutting.
+And, of course, the whole flooring can’t be cut just by using a utility knife.

 wall timmer

-Wall Trimmer is a useful tool that can easily cut vinyl sheets applied along the wall surfaces (mostly used for after-application vinyl sheet reductions).
-It features a precise control knob and can easily cut through wooden planks of vinyl flooring.
+A wall trimmer is a valuable tool that can easily cut vinyl sheets applied to the wall surfaces.
+It features a precise control knob and can easily cut through planks of vinyl flooring.

 scissors

-Soft sheets of vinyl flooring planks can be cut using scissors.
+Soft sheets of vinyl flooring can be cut using scissors.
 Also, scissors can function the same as a utility knife, in case one can’t be found in the household.
-Thus, you can also place cut marks to identify and cut through the vinyl flooring sheets.
+Thus, you can also place marks to identify and cut the vinyl sheets.

 snap cutter

-Advantages & Disadvantages Of Cutting Vinyl Planks With Manual Handy Tools
+Pros & Cons Of Cutting Vinyl Planks With Manual Handy Tools

-Let’s take a look at the plus points and drawbacks of using handy tools to cut vinyl plank flooring.
+Let’s take a look at the pros and cons of using handy tools to cut vinyl plank flooring.

-• There is no electricity usage for handy tools and therefore, the respective cost is saved.
+• There is no electricity usage for handy tools, and the respective cost is saved.

-• handy tools require no expertise for operation.
+• Such tools require no expertise for operation.

 • Handy tools can’t be used for large-scale flooring installations.

-• Manual tools require you to put more effort into cutting vinyl plank flooring.
+• Manual tools require more effort to cut flooring.

 2. Power Tools

-Power tools are most commonly opted for large-scale vinyl flooring installations to efficiently complete the process.
-These cutting tools operate on electricity and the ones recommended for cutting vinyl plank flooring are explained below.
+Power tools are most commonly used for large-scale vinyl flooring installations to complete the process efficiently.
+Let’s explore how to cut vinyl flooring using power tools.
+These cutting tools operate on electricity, and the recommended ones are explained below.

 1. Miter Saw